timrchavez/timrchavez.github.io/_posts/2014-05-21-Helion-VPC-SSH-proxy.md

 ---
+layout: post
+title: "Using an SSH proxy (e.g. 'jump host') to access your HP Helion Virtual Private Cloud instances"
+description: ""
+category: "howto"
+tags: [hp, helion, openstack, ssh, proxy]
 published: true
 ---

-## SSHing to your HP Helion Virtual Private Cloud instances using a "jump host"
+## Using an SSH proxy (e.g. "jump host") to access your HP Helion Virtual Private Cloud instances

 When you sign up for an HP Helion account, you will be setup with a basic Virtual Private Cloud (VPC).
 This, in part, means that all of the instances you spin up inside this VPC will live in a private network and be inaccessible unless you explicitly assign floating IP addresses to them, establish a site-to-site VPN between you and your VPC, or use proxies.